evgenygrobov/Customer_clustering./README.md

 ---

-## KMeans clustering
+## Clustering

+Clustering looks to find homogeneous subgroups among the observation.
+KMeans clustering is a simple and elegant approach for partitioning the data set into K-distinct, non-overlaping clusters.
+To perform KMeans clusters we must first specify the desired number of K- clusters.
-Silhouettee score and Yellowbrick score clearly determinded  optimal number of clusters.
-Lets see.
+Silhouettee score and Yellowbrick scores both clearly compute max score for 3  K-distinct clusters.

 ### Visualization